-· School provides a copy of its published tuition and fee schedules, and a description of the process by which scholarship, grants, tuition reductions, and tuition refunds are awarded.
+§ School provides a copy of its published tuition and fee schedules, and a description of the process by which scholarship, grants, tuition reductions, and tuition refunds are awarded, as well as provision for mediation with a Halachic authority chosen by the school in the event of disagreement.

-School provides published tuition and fee schedules, as well as the process through which scholarships, grants, tuition reductions, and tuition refunds are rewarded.
+§ Standard met: School provides published tuition and fee schedules, as well as the process through which scholarships, grants, tuition reductions, and tuition refunds are rewarded.
 It includes provision for a mediation process with a Halachic arbiter in the case of disagreement regarding tuition payment.